 22. Feed giraffes at the Living Desert Zoo

 With social distancing in place, the Living Desert Zoo and Gardens is open to visitors.
-Rated as one of the best zoos in the US, this family attraction is one of the top things to do in Palm Springs.
+Rated as one of the best zoos in the US, this family attraction is one of the top things to do.
 True to its name, the zoo looks just like the desert and is split into North American and African zones.
 Explore the grounds and you’ll spot mountain lions, zebras, cheetahs and dozens of other animals.
 There’s also a wildlife hospital, nature trails, an interactive visitors center, along with giraffe feedings and camel rides.

 23. Cycle around Civic Center Park

 Spend a relaxing afternoon at Palm Desert’s Civic Center Park which has a picturesque pond, athletics fields and paved walkways.
 A safe haven for physical distancing, it’s the perfect place for a relaxing stroll or a leisurely bike ride.
 For bike hire, Big Wheel Tours offers a variety of options in their bike rental fleet.

 Even if you don’t need any information from the Visitors Center, it’s worth stopping by just to admire its architecture.
 Originally built in 1965 as a gas station, its signature design elements such as its soaring kite-shaped roof, are a tribute to the futurist vision of the era’s top designers.
 Though it’s now viewed as a retro-perfect example of period architecture, the former gas station was slated for demolition in the 1990s.
 Luckily it was saved from the wrecking ball and today you can pop in and pick up a guide to the region’s mid-century modern homes.

 25. Get up close to a giant windmill